Leadership Turnover and the Stability of Cooperation Standards in Teams

 Experimental Design

 The project is a laboratory experiment with a pilot stage followed by a planned main study.
 Participants interact in groups of four.
 Three participants repeatedly choose costly effort in a team production task, while one participant acts as leader.
-The interaction has two phases.
-The study varies whether the same leader remains assigned in the second phase or whether the group receives a different leader.
-The leader can assign sanctions after observing information about group performance.
-Pilot data will be used only for feasibility checks and will not be included in the confirmatory main analysis.
+The interaction lasts 20 rounds.
+The study varies whether the same leader remains assigned after round 10 or whether the group receives a different leader.
+The leader observes noisy bracket signals about individual effort and the team average effort, and can assign rewards or sanctions subject to per person and total consequence limits.
+Pilot data collected before the main experiment were used only for implementation updates and feasibility checks, including timing checks, interface checks, payoff and consequence calibration, and data export checks, and will not be included in the confirmatory main analysis.

 Experimental Design Details